friedrichromstedt/Obsidian-Typo/Typo-Doc/0200 Functionality.md

 In reading mode, corresponding whitespace around the block of list items will be rendered automatically, yielding the same layout as resulting from a *blank line* in editing mode. *Between* list items *no* additional whitespace is produced in reading mode.
 # 4 Check List Icons
-*Obsidian-Typo* comes with a Stylesheet which is a section of kepano's *Minimal* theme, defining various icon names which can be used in checklists.
+*Obsidian-Typo* comes with a stylesheet which is a section of kepano's *Minimal* theme, defining various icon names which can be used in checklists.

 Different from the default theme, checklist items are provided with a circular shape, as in the *Minimal* theme as well.